6, 7, 8

-Six in the Seven at Eight, usually called 6, 7, 8, was an Argentine political commentary TV program broadcast by the government-run Channel 7 since 2009.
+Six in the Seven at Eight, usually called 6, 7, 8, is an Argentine political commentary TV program that was broadcast by the government-run Channel 7 from 2009 to 2015.
 Its name comes from the fact that, when it first started airing, there were five members on the show's panel, and its motto was you are the sixth one (the viewer).
-Since it was broadcast by Channel 7 at 8 p.m., the name was shortened to "6, 7, 8".
-In late 2009, the program was moved to 9 p.m., a new segment was added to be aired on Sundays at night, and new guest panelists were invited, making it more than six members.
+Since it was broadcast by Channel 7 at 8 pm, the name was shortened to "6, 7, 8".
+In late 2009, the program was moved to 9 pm, a new segment was added to be aired on Sundays at night, and new guest panelists were invited, making it more than six members.
 Nevertheless, the show's name remained unchanged.

-It was first hosted by María Julia Oliván and a panel which included Orlando Barone, Carla Czudnowsky, Eduardo Cabito Massa Alcántara, Luciano Galende and Sandra Russo, along with a guest analyst who would give their opinions throughout the program.
-María Julia Oliván announced in an interview for web site Television.com.ar that, on January 28, 2010, should make her last appearance on the program.
-Her place was occupied by Luciano Galende, and from 2013 onward the host has been Carlos Barragán.
+The program was first hosted by María Julia Oliván and a panel which included Orlando Barone, Carla Czudnowsky, Eduardo Cabito Massa Alcántara, Luciano Galende, and Sandra Russo, along with a guest analyst who would give their opinions throughout the program.
+María Julia Oliván announced in an interview for the website Television.com.ar that, on January 28, 2010, she would make her last appearance on the program.
+Her place was occupied by Luciano Galende, and from 2013 onward the host was Carlos Barragán.

 The program was nominated to the 2010 Martín Fierro Awards in the category Best Journalistic Program.

-The program's panel discussed national and world events and analyzed their social and political repercussions on Argentina.
-The program has come under criticism due to its perceived advocacy of Kirchnerism, which is controversial since it is aired by a state-owned TV channel during the time when Cristina Kirchner was president.
-The program ceased to be aired shortly after the end of the presidency of Cristina Kirchner.
+The program's panel discussed national and world events, analyzing their social and political repercussions on Argentina.
+The program has come under criticism due to its perceived advocacy of Kirchnerism, which is controversial as it was aired by a state-owned TV channel during the time Cristina Kirchner was president.
+The program ceased to be aired shortly after the end of Kirchner's presidency.

 Airing history

-6, 7, 8 was first aired on march 9, 2009.
+6, 7, 8 was first aired on March 9, 2009.
 The initial name was "6 in the 7 at 8", making reference to the 6 people in the program, the channel Televisión Pública Argentina that airs in channel 7, and that the program was broadcast at 8:00 pm.
 Although the number of people and the timeslot changed over time, the name "678" was kept.
 It is an Archive television program focused on politics and journalism.
 It was created during the campaign for the 2009 midterm elections, in order to broadcast the Kirchnerite propaganda known as Relato K, and to attack the opposing candidates.
 It received a privileged timeslot on Sundays, right after the broadcasting of the Fútbol para todos weekly matches.
 Once the elections were over, it continued to voice the Kirchnerite view in the conflict between Kirchnerism and the media.

 Mauricio Macri, president of Argentina since December 10, 2015, appointed Hernán Lombardi as the new manager for Channel 7.
 Soon thereafter it was announced that the channel would not air 6, 7, 8 because the production company decided not to renew the contract with the TV Pública.